renovatebot/renovate/docs/usage/config-presets.md

 ## GitLab-hosted Presets

 It is also possible to host your preset config using just a regular GitLab repository and without needing to publish it to npmjs.
-In such cases Renovate will simply look for a renovate.json file in the default branch, (for now only the master branch is supported).
+In such cases Renovate will simply look for a `renovate.json` file in the default branch, (for now only the `master` branch is supported). ???TODO: Does GitLab now support `main`???

 To host your preset config on GitLab: